0xjcr/scne/README.md

 6: "npm run build:dev" will run the dist file which is the typescript converted into js so that it will run.

 7: the db credentials in models/index will need to change to your own.

+# Testing Set Up

+Backend:

+1. make sure to run npm i from the server file

+2. run "npm t" to run the tests